Privacy Policy

 • Economic, financial and insurance data: data related to the price of the goods you purchase, data related to the payment of your purchase (e.g., bank account, bank name and branch), data related to arrears, solvency and debt history, pending payment orders and information about negative payment history and previous credit approvals.

-• Data on the goods and services purchased: data related to the product you purchase, such as item, model, price and tracking number.
+• Data on goods and services: data related to the product you purchase, such as item, model, price and tracking number.

 • Device data: IP address, language settings, browser settings, time zone, operating system, platform, screen resolution, log in through the different devices you use and other similar device settings.